List of mammals of Antarctica: Order: Carnivora (carnivorans)

-Order: Cetacea (whales, dolphins and porpoises)
+Order: Artiodactyla (artiodactyls)

-The infraorder Cetacea includes whales, dolphins and porpoises.
+All artiodactyls in Antarctica belong to the infraorder Cetacea, which includes whales, dolphins and porpoises.
 They are the mammals most fully adapted to aquatic life with a spindle-shaped nearly hairless body, protected by a thick layer of blubber, and forelimbs and tail modified to provide propulsion underwater.
 Their closest extant relatives are the hippos, which are artiodactyls, from which cetaceans descended; cetaceans are thus also artiodactyls.

 The hunting of baleen whales in the vicinity of Antarctica began around 1904, with the establishment of a whaling station on South Georgia.
 Hunting of blue whales was banned in 1966, and finally brought under control in the 1970s.
 By that time the blue whale population had been reduced to 0.15% of its original size.
 Whaling for other species in the Southern Hemisphere was banned in 1976.
 Numbers have recovered somewhat since, but the largest species remain endangered.